On this page, you’ll learn:

 The result of Example 1 is displayed below.

-If the example content includes multiple blocks or content separated by blank lines, place the content between delimiter lines consisting of four equals signs (
+If the example content includes multiple blocks or content separated by empty lines, place the content between delimiter lines consisting of four equals signs (

 You don’t need to set the block style name when you use the example delimiters.